WesleyKamau/Matrix/readme.md

 <code>There are two matrix classes, Matrix and Simplematrix.
 The difference is that the parameter type of Matrix must extend the Linear class, whereas SimpleMatrix does not have this restrition.
-This allows Matrix to support more mathematical operations whereas SimpleMatrix is simply a grid that stores data.<br /><br />
+This allows Matrix to support more mathematical operations whereas SimpleMatrix is simply a grid that stores data.<br><br>
-There are currently 4 Linear classes that may be used interchangably:<br />
+There are currently 4 Linear classes that may be used interchangably:<br>
-LinearInteger, an integer wrapper<br />
+LinearInteger, an integer wrapper<br>
-LinearDouble, a double wrapper<br />
+LinearDouble, a double wrapper<br>
-LinearNaturalNumber, a wrapper of a custom Ohio State java component that represents the mathematical natural number set (see below on dependency)<br />
+LinearNaturalNumber, a wrapper of a custom Ohio State java component that represents the mathematical natural number set (see below on dependency)<br>
-and LinearVariable, a custom class meant to represent basic equations, still a wip<br /><br />
+and LinearVariable, a custom class meant to represent basic equations, still a wip<br><br>
-With these, the Matrix class supports a suite of operations, such as:<br />
+With these, the Matrix class supports a suite of operations, such as:<br>
-Addition<br />
+Addition<br>
-Subtraction<br />
+Subtraction<br>
-Augmenting<br />
+Augmenting<br>
-Transposing<br />
+Transposing<br>
-Determinant<br />
+Determinant<br>
-... and more!<br /><br />
+... and more!<br><br>
 Feel free to check it out!</code>

 ---